Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Notation and Estimands for the Bipartite Setting

 \subsection{Indexing Potential Outcomes with Treatment Functions on the Bipartite Network}

 The bipartite setting's lack of immediate correspondence between a single well-defined treatment for each outcome unit complicates the definition of relevant potential outcomes and causal contrasts above and beyond the difficulty in managing the sheer number of relevant potential outcomes.
-For example, while the approach of \cite{forastiere_identification_2020} relied on delineation of the individual (and its treatment) and that individual's neighbors (and their treatments) to define potential outcomes and formulate assumptions about interference, the bipartite setting entails no such natural notion of an ``individual'' treatment, since no treatment is directly applied to or withheld from the outcome units.
+For example, while the approach of \cite{forastiere_identification_2021} relied on common social-network delineation of the individual (and its treatment) and that individual's first-order neighbors (and their treatments) to define potential outcomes and formulate assumptions about interference, the bipartite case introduces two barriers to this type of formulation.
+First, the bipartite case lacks any immediate notion of path distance dictating e.g., a unit's first-order neighbors, so there is no self-evident notion of what constitutes an outcome unit's ``neighborhood.''
+Second, the bipartite setting entails no natural notion of an ``individual'' treatment, since no treatment is directly applied to or withheld from the outcome units.